-A student who completes an AAS in Information Technology at MCC has completed the major requirements for Bellevue University.
-Students need to take at least 30 semester hours at Bellevue and can take additional courses at MCC toward their Bellevue University degree.
+A student who completes an Associate in Applied Science in Information Technology at MCC has completed the major requirements for Bellevue University.
+Students need to take at least 30 semester hours at Bellevue and can take additional coursework at MCC toward their Bellevue University degree.